Confinement and Deconfinement in Gauge Theories: A Quantum Field Theory: Novel Generalised Chemical Potentials

 ~~ The extra term in $H$ will not spoil the commutativity of spatial translation operators with $H$.
 But with $H$ as $P_0$ and with the usual unaltered spatial translation generators, $P_\mu +\mu Q( \Xi ) \delta_{\mu,0}$ will not transform as a four vector under Lorentz transformations : Lorentz symmetry is broken at the operator level But as the extra term does not affect equations of motion, the latter will maintain their covariance.

-~~ However, it has long been known that Lorentz invariance is broken by infrared effects and gauge transformations [ Fr\"{o}hlich,Morchio and Strocchi; Mund, Rehren and Schroer and references therein], so that there is no need for concern about Lorentz breaking from this chemical potential.
+~~ However, it has long been known that Lorentz invariance is broken by infrared effects and gauge transformations \cite{FMS, Bal_QCD}, so that there is no need for concern about Lorentz breaking from this chemical potential.